 Segmenting users is fantastic and gives you a lot of personalisation power.
 It is, however, important to bear in mind that the narrower the segment, the fewer contacts will be added to it.
 Those contacts which are not in any segment will most likely be left to themselves.

-You have to strike a balance between segmenting and personalising with the benefits it can bring versus the additional overhead of managing multiple segments.
+Delivering Mautic development services we know that it is important to strike a balance between segmenting and personalising with the benefits it can bring versus the additional overhead of managing multiple segments.

 In this article, I explained how to segment website visitors in Mautic based on various conditions.
 I also showed how to gather more info on users coming from paid promotions on Social Media.